caseyng/pomansi/README.md

     -c, --commands — List of commands (quoted if spaced)

 Optional
-    --output-dir DIR — Output folder name (default: timestamped) --save [yes|no] — Save output to files (default: yes) --ssh-opts OPTS — Extra SSH options (quoted)
+    --concurrency N - Max number of servers to run in parallel (default: 1 for serial, 0 for no limits) --output-dir DIR — Output folder name (default: timestamped) --save [yes|no] — Save output to files (default: yes) --ssh-opts OPTS — Extra SSH options (quoted)